2008 Claxton Shield

 The 74th Claxton Shield was held from 28 December 2007 to 10 February 2008.
 The 2008 Shield was conducted on a Home and Away series made up of 2 Divisions; Eastern Division: Australian Provincial, New South Wales Patriots and the Queensland Rams, Southern Division: Perth Heat, Victoria Aces and South Australia.
 Each divisional series saw each team meet 6 times with 3 home games and 3 away games, the top team from each division then meet in a 3-game Championship series.
+The Perth Heat defeated the New South Wales Patriots in two games to win their 9th Shield.

 Teams

 The 2008 Claxton Shield was contested between six teams from around Australia, divided into two divisions.